Monument of the Discoveries, Lisbon, Portugal

 (Photo Copyright © Chad Fahs)

-Downtown Los Angeles, California, U.S.A.
+Downtown Los Angeles, California

 (Photo Copyright © Chad Fahs)

-Statue from Ben Hur (1959) on the backlot of Cinecittà film studio, Rome, Italy.
+Statue from Ben Hur (1959) on the backlot of Cinecittà film studio, Rome, Italy

 (Photo Copyright © Chad Fahs)